Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 # Methodology

 We now delineate our data collection process, data organization methods, and statistical models.
-We use Python (namely the polars and linearmodels/statsmodels ecosystems) to parse and clean data from Statistics Canada and the GNB.
+We use Python&#x2014;namely the polars and linearmodels ecosystems&#x2014;to parse and clean data from Statistics Canada and the GNB.
+(We also use matplotlib and seaborn to visualize our results later on.)
 Subsequently, we run several fixed-effects and correlated random-effects regressions on the resulting data in combination with median household income as an instrumental variable to account for simultaneity bias.

 ## Data Collection and Sources